LinkedIn Messaging Workflow Tools for Recruiters

 If you are using LinkedIn Recruiter, we explain how to do it along with other tips in our complete tutorial.

-Chrome extensions are plugins that you can download and install directly into the Google Chrome web browser such as Leonar.
-Since it is linked directly to your navigator, your LinkedIn campaigns only works when your computer is turned on.
+Chrome extensions are plugins that you can download and install directly into the Google Chrome web browser.
+Since they are linked directly to your navigator, your LinkedIn campaigns only work when your computer is turned on.

 This is a great benefit because it shows to LinkedIn a behavior closer to one of a human.
 Since you naturally take breaks, have some urgent matters to attend and so on, you can’t possibly be doing LinkedIn outreach from 9 to 6 diligently without a fail.
 As such, LinkedIn would be less suspicious of your automated tasks through a Chrome extension.